Proslavery thought: John Locke

 John Locke discusses slavery in his Second Treatise of Government.
 He rejects the idea that a person could voluntarily consent to enslavement, saying "a man, not having the power of his own life, cannot, by compact or by his own consent, enslave himself to any one, nor put himself under the absolute, arbitrary power of another" (emphasis in original).
 However, he goes on to argue that enslavement of those who are guilty of capital offences is permissible.
 He also defends the enslavement of those captured in war: "This is the perfect condition of slavery, which is nothing else, but the state of war continued, between a lawful conqueror and a captive" (emphasis in original).

 James Farr describes John Locke as "a merchant adventurer in the African slave trade and an instrument of English colonial policy who proposed legislation [the Fundamental Constitutions of Carolina] to ensure that 'every freeman of Carolina shall have absolute power and authority over his negro slaves'".
 Farr argues that Locke's theoretical justifications of slavery were inadequate to justify his practical involvement in the slave trade.
 He sees this contradiction as ultimately unsolvable:

 Locke never addressed, much less resolved, this contradiction.
 On Afro-American slavery, silence seems to have been his principal bequest to posterity.
 Locke's silence is all the more difficult to fathom inasmuch as in the Two Treatises he developed a general theory and justification of slavery for captives taken in a just war ...
 I hope to show that this theory is woefully inadequate as an account of Afro-American slavery and, further, that Locke knew this ...
 Locke's silence about the Afro-American slave practices that he helped forward remains profoundly unsettling and poses one of the greatest problems for understanding Locke as a theorist and political actor.

 While Locke criticised slavery as "so vile and miserable an estate of man", Farr argues that this statement was meant primarily as a condemnation of the "enslavement" of the English (which Locke accused advocates of absolute monarchy as effectively proposing), not necessarily as a judgement of the Atlantic slave trade.

+Young Ireland émigrés

+Young Ireland was a mid-19th century movement in Ireland which espoused Irish nationalism in opposition to British rule.
+Following the suppression of the movement by the Dublin Castle administration, many of the movement's leading figures went into exile in North America.
+There, many Young Ireland émigrés such as John Mitchel and Thomas D'Arcy McGee continued to support Irish self-determination while expressing support for the continued existence of slavery in the United States, which consisted of the racialized chattel slavery of African Americans.
+Newspapers founded by these émigrés, such as the New York City-based Nation and the Boston-based American Celt "were united in their opposition to the abolition of slavery".